Kansas entered the Union as a Free State on January 29, 1861.

 Helium was discovered in 1905 at the University of Kansas.

-The Boulevard Drive-In Theater in Merriam, was the first drive-in in the world to install digital sound.
-Built in 1950, the drive-in continues to operate today, with the best sound system of all of the remaining drive-ins in the country.
+The Boulevard Drive-In Theater in Kansas City, Kansas was the first drive-in in the world to install digital sound.
+Built in 1950, the drive-in continues to operate today with the best sound system of all of the remaining drive-ins in the country.

 Dodge City is the windiest city in the United States, with an average wind speed of 14 miles per hour.